borea17/efficient_rl/README.md

 the differences in *Q-Learning* and the values in brackets, refer to
 2) of [Differences between Reimplementation and Diuk](https://github.com/borea17/efficient_rl/#differences-between-reimplementation-and-diuk).

-The results were obtained on my lenovo thinkpad yoga 260 (i7-6500 CPU
+The results were obtained on a lenovo thinkpad yoga 260 (i7-6500 CPU
 @ 2.50 GHz x 4).

 <table>